- Books, Literature, and Writing»

 “I have many debts.”

-He had handed her another folded stack of cash and left.
+He handed her another roll of cash and left.

-There was a kind of high he felt giving money to Carmen.
-The smile that erupted across pierced lips, the gleam in her eyes that preceded the inevitable flood were outward expressions of something growing deep inside, something she had forgotten existed.
+It was a kind of high he felt giving money to Carmen.
+The smile that erupted across her pierced lips, the gleam in her eyes that preceded the inevitable flood were outward expressions of something growing deep inside, something she had forgotten existed.

 Adam was giving Carmen hope, but it was a promise he could not deliver.
-The despair that he also saw in her told him that this was a monster too powerful for him to slay.
+The despair was a monster too powerful for him to slay.
 It was time for the knight in shining armor to ride away.
-Adam hated himself for not realizing sooner that hope, without the ability to deliver, is a heartless ruse.
+Adam hated himself for not realizing sooner that hope, without the ability to deliver, was a cruel mockery, a heartless ruse.